 This is what gives us meaning and connection to the larger universe.

 If you’d like to take a short test to see what your strengths are according to this list, then you can do so here.
 They offer a free version of your list of strengths, it’s a little basic, but it’ll give you an idea on what your best strengths are, so you can then try and figure out how to take advantage of them to support your wellbeing.
-You could also take note of which ones come near the bottom of the list and take steps to improve on those if you wished as well.
+You could also take note of which ones come near the bottom of the list and take steps to improve on those if you wish as well.

 Positive Psychology Interventions